-Such a flashlight should use common batteries, be bright, have a long run time, be small and light, waterproof and impact proof.
+Such a flashlight should use common batteries, be bright, have a long run time, be small and light, waterproof, and be impact-proof.

 Olight Baton Flashlight Review

-The Olight Baton series are some serious contenders, particularly the S10, S15 and S20.
+The Olight Baton series has some serious contenders, particularly the S10, S15 and S20.

 Here are the specs:

 As you can see, these are pretty impressive.
 The brightness is pretty good for lights these size, and the run-time at the lowest setting is incredible.
 Half a lumen does not sound like much, but it is quite adequate for many tasks in complete darkness.
 And if a half lumen is not enough, there are two intermediate brightness levels as well as the highest level.
 Impact resistance and waterproof depth is fairly good.